 How would you explain theology to a teenager?

 Cardinal Justin Rigali is the archbishop of Philadelphia.
 He serves on many committees at the Vatican, and attended the Second Vatican Council.
-FAITH is honored to ask this eminent Catholic churchman and scholar some questions about the Catholic Church in the new millennium.
+We are honored to ask this eminent Catholic churchman and scholar some questions about the Catholic Church in the new millennium.

 A theology professor once remarked that there were no new heresies, just old ones repackaged.
 To test the truth of this statement, consider this recent real-life scenario and see if you can name the error involved: